 The SWSB does not have access to suitable water supply sources of its own.
 However, development of alternative sources of supply from other suppliers is possible, such as the Lincoln Water Commission.
 The SWSB is considering the potential of establishing new emergency interconnections with the Lincoln Water Commission (LWC), which has interconnections with the municipal water systems in Woonsocket, Cumberland, and Pawtucket in addition to their primary connection to Providence Water.
 Supply augmentation studies are intended to investigate and recommend alternative water supply sources due to anticipated shortfalls in the quality or quantity of existing supplies.
 The SWSB has conducted supply augmentation studies.
-Refer to Appendix K for the recent new water supply exploration and peak hour shaving studies.
+The SWSB has conducted supply augmentation and peak hour shaving studies.